GitHub Actions

 Use --platform android for Android app runs. ci calls POST /api/v1/groups/{groupId}/runs, waits for every returned run to finish, and deletes only the explicit --app-id when cleanup is enabled and the run did not time out.

-To run the dynamic PR agent against a mobile build instead of a predefined test group, call the pull request run API with platform: "ios" or "android" and a mobile app selector:
+If you do not want to use the CLI, call the pull request run API directly with platform: "ios" or "android" and a mobile app selector:

 $curl -X POST "https://tester.army/api/v1/projects/$PROJECT_ID/pull-request-runs" \